Rules engine standard library

 Important

-All arguments must have the same type after unwrapping any optionals (types are known at compile time and do not
+All arguments must have the same type after unwrapping any optionals (types are known at compile time and do not need to be validated at runtime).
+Note that the first non-empty result is returned even if it's false (coalesce is looking for a non-empty value, not a truthy value).

-getAttr function#
+getAttr function

 document